xrafael/c19deut/README.md

 Code repository for modelling and forecasting COVID-19 transmission: compartmental meta-population and data-driven models.

-Folders:
+Folders

-* Epi, code for the compartmental meta-population model
+* *Epi*: contains the code for the compartmental meta-population model
-* Driven, code for the data-driven model
+* *Driven*: contains the code for the data-driven model